 Why is 11-Hydroxy THC so Much Stronger?

-The reason that edibles can hit so much stronger, and create a more psychoactive effect, is that 11-hydroxy THC’s shape allows it to pass through the blood-brain barrier much easier than delta-9 THC.
+The reason that edibles can hit so much stronger, and create a more psychoactive effect, is that 11-hydroxy THC’s molecular shape allows it to pass through the blood-brain barrier much easier than delta-9 THC.
 The molecule also binds much stronger to the brain’s cannabinoid receptors.
 The stronger the bond to the CB1 receptor, the greater the activation of that receptor.
-Because there are so many more 11-hydroxy THC molecules in the blood, that means more receptors are being activated.
-This means more neurotransmitters being released into your brain, which are what cause cannabis’ psychoactive effects.
+Because there are so many more 11-hydroxy THC molecules in the blood, that means more receptors are activated.
+This releases more neurotransmitters in your brain.

 The Wrap Up